Willem De Kooning ‘Woman-Ochre’ Painting Heist Solved: Found Hanging In Couple’s Bedroom After Their Death

 Initially, Van Auker did not believe the claims his customers were making about the painting.
 He bought it because he thought it was a “great, cool mid-century painting” and knew nothing about the history.
 It wasn’t until several customers recognized the painting that he decided to call the curator of the museum where the painting was stolen.

-KOB 4 reports the couple were notorious about keeping up with a day planner that included where they went, what they had to eat, and their medication.
+KOB 4 reports the couple was notorious about keeping up with a day planner that included where they went, what they had to eat, and their medication.
 Mysteriously – and completely out of character – the couple did not take any notes on the day the painting went missing.

 At the time, the museum did not have any security cameras and police were never able to find any fingerprints.
 So, the composite sketches of what the guard recalled were the only thing authorities had to work with.
 That, and the fact that the man and woman sped away in a red sports car.